Comment on "Geometry of the Grosse-Wulkenhaar model": Introduction

 \section{Introduction}

-The paper “Geometry of the Grosse-Wulkenhaar model” by Burić and Wohlgenannt, published in JHEP, explores the differential geometry of a family of curved noncommutative spaces obtained via finite matrix truncation of the Heisenberg algebra \cite{Buric:2009ss}.
+The paper “Geometry of the Grosse-Wulkenhaar model” by Buri\'{c} and Wohlgenannt \cite{Buric:2009ss} explores the differential geometry of a family of curved noncommutative spaces obtained via finite matrix truncation of the Heisenberg algebra.
 In Section 6, it is claimed that the (two-dimensional) Grosse-Wulkenhaar (GW) model \cite{Grosse:2003nw}

 where the noncommutative $\star$-product encodes noncommutativity of coordinates

 and $\widetilde{x}_\mu$ is defined as \cite{Grosse:2004yu}

 can be viewed as a field theory on the truncated Heisenberg space with the same algebraic structure but different geometry than the Moyal plane.
 In this interpretation, the $\Omega$-term responsible for renormalizability appears as a coupling between the scalar field and a background curvature.